space Skip to main content

 • Income-driven repayment (IDR).

-• Payment delinquency, default.
+• Delinquency and default.

 • Deferment and forbearance.

-• Other loan forgiveness programs.
+• Other student loan questions.

 Timeline: PSLF outcomes for Washington borrowers